 - Canyoning: Rappel down cliffs and waterfalls 200 feet tall in the middle of the rain forest.
 Feel the adrenaline flow through your fingertips as you grip tightly onto the rope and hop down deep into the jungle.
 Read more about canyoning in La Fortuna.

-- Rio Frio Nature Safari: Float down the Rio Frio river in the Caño Negro Wildlife Reserve while your guide points out wildlife such as caimans, toucans, sloths, otters, birds and more.
+- Rio Frio Nature Safari: Float down the Rio Frio river while your guide points out wildlife such as caimans, toucans, sloths, otters, birds and more.
 Read more about this La Fortuna river safari float.
+You can also visit the Rio Frio river in Caño Negro Wildlife Refuge by river boat if sitting on a raft is not possible (not for babies/infants or seniors).

 - Hot springs: No visit to Arenal is complete without a trip to the hot springs.
 Soak in pools of varying temperatures surrounded by the lush rain forest.
 Some of them even have views of the volcano!
 Best time to go is at night.